 The Clutha District Council has about 7,300 dogs in the area, and most of their owners are responsible and will register, care for, exercise, and train their dogs.
 It is important that dog owners or people who are thinking about purchasing a new dog are aware of their responsibilities under the Dog Control Act 1996 and the Council's 1997 Bylaw.

 Adequate fencing of a property is essential if a dog is contemplated as a pet, as is time to devote to the welfare and exercise of your dog.
-Size of a dog can be important as the bigger the dog, the more energy and time is spent of his wellbeing and needs.
-Choose carefully, and remember that in a few months that cuddly bundle will grow to a four legged, clumsy, furniture and anything laying about, chewing machine.
-This would be a good time to mention that Dog Obedience Clubs have courses where your dog can be socialised, and taught the correct and accepted way to behave.
-The courses are designed to teach your how to train your pet, with and on training for the dog, reinforced by the knowledge that your have.
+Size of a dog can be important as the bigger the dog, the more energy and time is spent of his or her wellbeing and needs.
+Choose carefully, and remember that in a few months that cuddly bundle will grow to a four- legged, clumsy, furniture-and-anything laying about, chewing machine.
+This would be a good time to mention that dog obedience clubs have courses where your dog can be socialised, and taught the correct and accepted way to behave.
+The courses are designed to teach your how to train your pet, with and on training for the dog, reinforced by the knowledge that you have.

 A dog is supposed to be "man's best friend" and this country is a nation of animal lovers.
 Unfortunately dogs can also be a nuisance if not properly controlled, and some owners are not as responsible about their pets as they should be.